KH-ReFined/KH-ReFined/README.md

 - Fix the Title Screen option on the Save Menu so it actually returns to the Title Screen instead of crashing the game.
 [E]

 ### Kingdom Hearts 2
-- Fix an issue with 60FPS and disable the framelimiter in cutscenes.
+- Fix an issue with 60FPS being locked on certain situations.
 [E]
 - When beginning a new game, there is now an opiton to skip Roxas' Story.
 [I]
 - In the Shortcuts Menu, Limit Form's Limits are now where they are supposed to be.
 [E]
 - Limit Form's Limits now have their actual names instead of the poorly translated ones.
 [E]